2018 Belmont Stakes: Horses, odds, how to watch

-It could be history in the making Saturday at the 2018 Belmont Stakes.
+The 2018 Belmont Stakes run this afteroon with a 6:37 post time.
 Justify, the clear favorite after winning the Kentucky Derby and Preakness Stakes, hopes to become the 13th horse to claim the title of Triple Crown winner in the 150th running of the famed Belmont Stakes in New York this weekend.

 2018 Belmont Stakes and Justify's Triple Crown attempt